-

 Dr. Anna M. Robinson Cross

-1856-1925 Physician who traveled widely in the West and was very prominent in Crawford, Nebraska where she was a government surgeon, “physician to the Indians” and relief surgeon for the railroad.
-The Newark Star wrote, “[she had] a professional career in the West that…for thrilling situations has never been equaled by a woman practitioner in…
+1856-1925 Anna Cross was a physician who traveled widely in the West and was very prominent in Crawford, Nebraska where she was a government surgeon, “physician to the Indians” and relief surgeon for the railroad.
+The Newark Star wrote, “[she had] a professional career in the West that…for thrilling situations has never been equaled by…

 -